capablevms/CHERI-ELF-comp/README.md

 should not be able to access (i.e., load or store) any memory outside the chunk determined by the manager.

-Compartments are loaded from a file on disk, in the form of a pre-compiled static ELF binary.
-We prefer static binaries, as this ensures (most) of the compartment functionality is self contained (further discussion on exceptions [in this Section](#function-interception)).
+Compartments are loaded from a file on disk, in the form of a pre-compiled ELF binary.
 Compartments are then allocated a chunk of the manager process' memory, and the executable code of the compartment is loaded inside that chunk.
 Additional memory is reserved within the chunk for the compartment's stack and heap.
 A capability is defined around the allocated chunk.
 Whenever we transition to a given compartment, we load its respective capability inside the DDC, essentially limiting memory loads and stores within the compartment's allocated memory region.
 Once the compartment is loaded into memory, we are able to call functions defined in the binary from the manager.

 There is one exception when a compartment may access memory outside its designated region: if it is passed a capability by another compartment, then